LUCYBECK20/Froggo/README.md

 All lily pads must be occupied by a safe frog to move on to the next level.
 There are 7 levels in total.
 # Videos
-Click here to view a playlist on youtube with previews of all 7 levels: https://youtube.com/playlist?list=PL4oFuWmD_bSWF9CO4Yglt4EQ9ZP_mkdIL
+Click here to view a playlist on youtube with previews of all 7 levels: [Froggo Game by Lucy Beck](https://youtube.com/playlist?list=PL4oFuWmD_bSWF9CO4Yglt4EQ9ZP_mkdIL)
 # Contact
 Lucy Beck - lwb47@cornell.edu
 # Acknowledgements